rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_staffing.rst

 * Instructors

-You can assign these privileged roles when you work in either the LMS or in
-Studio: the users who have these roles can work on your course in both the LMS and Studio.
+You can assign these privileged roles when you work in either the LMS or in Studio, and the users who have these roles can work on your course in both the LMS and Studio.
 For more information on setting up a team in Studio, see :ref:`Add Course Team Members`.

 .. note:: The LMS "Course Staff" role is the same as the Studio "Staff" role, and the LMS "Instructors" role is the same as the Studio "Admin" role.